 This talk focuses on RVIA Standards and Education and what it means to consumers.
 This is your opportunity to speak with RVIA (mfg. association) Presented at opening ceremony

-RV Weight & Tire Safety – (Walter Cannon)
+RV Weight Safety & Management – (Walter Cannon)

-This safety course and will provide attendees with the knowledge required to assure that their RV is operated within safety limitations.
+Attendees will learn to “speak the language of weight” This safety course will provide attendees with the knowledge required to assure that their RV is operated within safety limitations established by the manufacturer as well as what the information on your weight labels means.
+Procedures for accurate weighing of RVs will be discussed.
 Information is designed to assist owners in managing their existing RV weights as well as purchasing the correct RV to match their personal needs will be provided.
-The tire portion of the seminar relates to maintenance and care of tires for optimum safety and durability.
-Tire pressure and proper inflation are covered in depth.
-The benefits of having the RV weighed by wheel position, a service offered by RVSEF, will be discussed.

 Understanding & Testing Airbrakes for RVs – (Walter Cannon)